 - 1. TGMS failure resulting in instrument inaccuracy. - 2.
 TGMS instrument impairment due to snow, vegetation, high ballast levels or excessive debris, mud, and grease/oil causal factors. - 3.
 The geometry car is "deadheading" in a train, and TGMS is offline. - 4.
 Performing PARR testing, undergoing scheduled or unscheduled maintenance.

-Producing a TGIR is mandatory for all valid surveys.
-A TGIR will not be produced for invalid surveys.
 When valid TGIRs are produced, they will be provided to the host railroad.
 Those locations where certain track segments were deemed to be invalid, the inspector will not provide geometry data to the host railroad.